 - Display integrity and perseverance in overcoming adversity

 - Maintain a minimum grade point average (GPA) of 2.0

 Searching Online for Scholarships

 The modern web is both a great and suspicious place to search for scholarships.
 There are many, many reputable organizations looking to help fund college educations.
 At the same time, there are many groups purporting to give scholarships with strange requirements, like application fees, or to collect your personal information for other means.
 The following links can help start a successful scholarship search.

 - US News & World Report's College Scholarships page has timely tips and links to help you pay for college.
 As a top name in college rankings, US News & World Report supports education for all students and aims to help you make the best choice.

 - FastWeb has been a leading name in college scholarship searches for years.
 Their website provides more than just scholarship information, too.
-With information about student deals, financial options and career planning, FastWeb is an excellent resoruce to help plan for college.
+With information about student deals, financial options, and career planning, FastWeb is an excellent resource to help plan for college.